ARPA-Network/BLS-TSS-Network/docs/eigenlayer-onboarding.md

 ***Note:***

 - The contract addresses in the following example are currently the latest available.
 - We recommend setup account by keystore or hdwallet.
 Please refer to [here](https://github.com/ARPA-Network/BLS-TSS-Network/tree/main/crates/arpa-node#node-config) for detailed instructions.
-- Please **DO NOT use comments** in the config file.
-- Please confirm that the `node_advertised_committer_rpc_endpoint` can be accessed by the external network.
+The priority order is 1. hdwallet 2. keystore 3. private key
  - example:

-    ```jsx
+    ```yaml
     account:
         keystore:
             password: <KEYSTORE_PASSWORD>
             path: node.keystore
     ```
+- Please **DO NOT use comments** in the config file.
+- Please confirm that the `node_advertised_committer_rpc_endpoint` can be accessed by the external network.

 **Testnet config.yml example**